TaiveyonShaw/TaiveyonShaw/README.md

 <h1 align="center">Hello👋!
 My name is Taiveyon Shaw</h1>
-<h3 align="center">My focus of study is on Software Development and a Data Science!</h3>
+<h3 align="center">My current focus of study is on Web Development and Machine Learning!</h3>

 - 🔭 I’m currently working on creating a **Portfolio Website** for myself.